 SRS collects aquatic food from the Savannah River.
 Freshwater fish come from six locations on the Savannah River from above SRS at Augusta, Georgia, to the Highway 301 bridge (Environmental Maps, Fish Sampling Locations).
 Onsite, SRS collects freshwater fish at the mouth of the streams that traverse the Site.
 Saltwater fish come from the Savannah River mouth near Savannah, Georgia.
-Additionally, shellfish come from the Savannah River mouth near Savannah, Georgia.
-Additionally, shellfish come from the Savannah River mouth near Savannah or SRS purchases them from vendors in the Savannah area that harvest from local saltwater that waters of the Savannah River potentially influence.
-Table 5-10 identifies the aquatic products collected in 2019.
+Additionally, shellfish come from the Savannah River mouth near Savannah or SRS purchases them from Savannah-area vendors that harvest from local saltwater that waters of the Savannah River potentially influence.
+Table 5-10 identifies the aquatic products collected in 2020.
 SRS analyzes both edible (meat and skin only) and nonedible (bone) samples of freshwater and saltwater fish.
 SRS analyzes only the edible portion of shellfish.
 Analyses of edible samples of all aquatic species collected include gross alpha, gross beta, gamma-emitting radionuclides (that is, cesium-137 and cobalt-60), strontium-89,90, technetium-99, and iodine-129.
 Strontium-89,90 is the only analysis SRS conducts on the nonedible samples.